thomastoumasu/Patientor_fullstack/README.md

 ## Request for feedback

-would appreciate feedback on how the types are handled (= shared types.ts and client-specific types.ts), thank you!
+Hello, I would appreciate feedback on how the types are handled (= shared types.ts and client-specific types.ts), thank you!

 ### Memo